I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Lighting danced across the sky as the storm raged on and closing my eyes, I embraced the pain and darkness.

 I woke hacking and coughing, with a pounding headache and soaked to the bone as a light rain continued to fall.
-My empty pistol lay beside me, wet and gleaming in the early rays of the morning sun that peeked through the retreating storm clouds.
+My empty pistol lay beside me, wet and gleaming in the early rays of the morning sun that peeked through retreating storm clouds.

-The monster still stared at me, its bloodied lips parted in a snarl, the single eye dulled and milky in death.
+The monster still stared at me, bloodied lips parted in a snarl, the single eye dulled and milky in death.